-We dropped her at airport and then went straight to a different airport for our flight.
+We dropped her at the airport and then went straight to a different airport for our flight.

 After lots of research, which included the idea that we would arrange everything ourselves, we decided to go with a pre-arranged self-guided trip.
 This gave us the security of pre-booked accommodation, GPS, emergency support and rented bikes.

-Once we had decided on this, we realised that we had another problem to overcome!
-How do we physically transport a weeks’ supply of clothing, toiletries etc from our house to our panniers?
-Suitcase were no good so further research was required.
-In Tom’s world surely somebody has invented a foldaway rucksack and guess what we found one (There will be regular future referral to Tom’s world which is different from Aileen’s world!)
+Once we had decided on this, we realized that we had another problem to overcome!
+How do we physically transport a weeks’ supply of clothing, toiletries, etc from our house to our panniers?
+The suitcase was no good so further research was required.
+In Tom’s world surely somebody has invented a foldaway rucksack and guess what we found one (There will be a regular future referral to Tom’s world which is different from Aileen’s world!)

 You will also pick up from future blogs that we are almost anal about our preparation and research.
 We had researched the cycling company, our route, the bags and bought the flights.
 We were flying to Lisbon, staying overnight to start our cycle the next day.
 We were then cycling from Lisbon to Sagres (over 7 days), getting picked up by shuttle and transferred to Lagos to spend our last night and getting the train from Lagos to Faro to stay the night and then fly home.
 All sorted!!

-Cap in hand back to Ryanair to take seats on flight to Faro but now leaving a day earlier which had a knock on effect of having to board the dog for an extra day, an extra night accommodation in Faro, a hired car to get from Faro to Lisbon and then the metro from Lisbon to accommodation.
+Cap in hand back to Ryanair to take seats on a flight to Faro but now leaving a day earlier which had a knock-on effect of having to board the dog for an extra day, an extra night accommodation in Faro, a hired car to get from Faro to Lisbon and then the metro from Lisbon to accommodation.

 In a strange example of coincidence – Almost a year to the day from dropping our daughter off at the airport, we were now picking her up again and heading to another airport for our cycling adventure.